VideoGuide: Improving Video Diffusion Models without Training Through a Teacher's Guide: Introduction

 \section{Introduction}

-Text-to-image (T2I) diffusion models have greatly changed the way how visual content is created and distributed, enabling users to effortlessly generate creative images from detailed text descriptions.
+Text-to-image (T2I) diffusion models have made significant advances in visual generation, enabling user interactive image generation with enriched text descriptions.
 Now the AI community is looking deeper into the potential of T2I diffusion models, exploring their application to the higher dimensional field of video generation.
 Text-to-video (T2V) diffusion models aim to extend the capabilities of their image-based counterparts by generating coherent video sequences from text descriptions, handling both spatial and temporal dimensions simultaneously.

-However T2V diffusion models still show sub-standard performance regarding temporal consistency, and can lead to the generation of degraded samples.
-Poor temporal consistency is also the main challenge for a variety of tasks, such as creation of personalized T2V models.
-Hence, recent work~\citep{wu2023freeinit, qiu2023freenoise, ge2024preservecorrelationnoiseprior} aims to enhance various aspects of temporal quality, but suffers from problems such as degraded quality, slow inference, etc. In this work, we attend to the clear absence of a reliable method for refining the temporal quality of pretrained text-to-video (T2V) generation models, and propose a novel framework for improved generation that does not require any training or fine-tuning.
+Text-to-video (T2V) diffusion models often face a challenging trade-off between temporal consistency and image quality, where improvements in one frequently degrade the other.
+This compromise results in diminished perceived quality and negatively impacts downstream tasks, such as T2V personalization.
+Although recent works~\cite{wu2023freeinit, chen2024unictrl} have attempted to address aspects of temporal quality, they often do so at the expense of either visual fidelity or inference speed.
+In this work, we address the clear need for a robust approach that refines the temporal stability of pretrained T2V models without sacrificing image quality.
+We propose a novel framework that greatly improves the quality of generated samples without requiring any training or fine-tuning.